Jayden-boop/WRO-2025/README.md

 ### Error computation and PD steering

-Calculate horizontal error based on the target-x and pillar-x and apply PD control:
+Calculate horizontal error based on the target-x and pillar-x, and apply PD control:

 ```python
 error = target - closest_pillar_x